lsst/idf_deploy/runbook/gke-node.md

 +    node_count         = 1
 +  }
 ```
-Step 3 - Commit and push the changes onto the main branch.
+* Commit and push the changes onto the main branch.

-Step 4 - Merge the pull request.
+* Merge the pull request.

-Step 5 - Save and check in the file to GitHub.
+* Save and check in the file to GitHub.
 An automated GitHub Action will now run to perform a terraform plan to check syntax and formatting of the change.
 The GitHub Actions for GKE end with GKE.
   * Example is QServ DEV GKE.

-Step 6 - Navigate to the Actions to watch that status.Once the GitHub Action worklow runs s uccessfully approve the pull request.
+* Navigate to the Actions to watch that status.Once the GitHub Action worklow runs s uccessfully approve the pull request.
 The same GitHub Action will now run with terraform apply.